 Bogus checks are a significant cost to business, a cost that is passed on to the consumer and paid by all citizens and taxpayers in the state.
-The bogus check program has been an effective way to address the economic problem caused by bogus checks.
 The program offers a way to address criminal conduct without sending a large number of offenders to state correctional facilities.